kstenschke/doShell/README.md

 Running ``shdo``, the compiler will find all ``*.do.sh`` files within the current working path, including its sub-directories, and transpile them into ``*.do.x.sh`` files in the same path.
-``*.do.x.sh`` are shellDo executable files, that can contain shellDo specific runtime macros and calls to [third party tools](#dependencies) and calls to shell tools, built-in into the shellDo binary.
+``*.do.x.sh`` are doShell executable files, that can contain doShell specific runtime macros and calls to [third party tools](#dependencies) and calls to shell tools, built-in into the doShell binary.
-These files can be executed via the shellDo interpreter.
+These files can be executed via the doShell interpreter.

 ### Transpile and/or run